FlowFuse/flowfuse/docs/upgrade/README.md

 ### Upgrading to 2.6.0

-This release introduces the Embedded Editor function with can be used to embed the Node-RED editor into the FlowFuse Application.
+#### Required AWS EKS configuration change

-To make use of this new feature when running on AWS EKS a change to the NGINX Ingress controller and how it interacts with the AWS
+This release introduces the new Embedded Editor which integrates the Node-RED editor with the FlowFuse dashboard when using Node-RED 4.0.
+This has required some changes to be made on how certain HTTP headers are passed between the NGINX Ingress controller and AWS NLB.

-NLB is requried.
+The following configuration change must be applied otherwise users will not be able to login to Node-RED 4.0 instances.

 The following configuration needs to be added in the values passed to the ingress-nginx helm chart.
 See [full configuration](https://flowfuse.com/docs/install/kubernetes/aws/#nginx-ingress) for the reference.